Updated:

 actually manufactured.

-Research shows that DEW, DMCS, CEC, DBC, MSBC,
+Research shows that DEW, DMCSC, CEC, DBC, MSBC

-that were owned and / or operated by the
+that were owned and operated by the Wadsworth

 Colton Co., Petoskey Iron Works or any other engine company was part of this particular

 Detroit conglomerate.
-However it is very possible that designs, parts,
+Although it is very possible that designs, parts,

 castings, etc.. were being sold or traded between the companies.